kazutomo/hacogen/README.md

      $ cd hacogen
      $ make test

-NOTE: tested on Fedora 28 with sbt 1.3.7
+NOTE: I personally tested hacogen on Fedora28 and Fedora32.
+Additional packages you need to install are sbt and verilator.
+I hope this should work on other Linux distros as well.

 How to use HACOGen
 --------------